svtk/AtomicKotlinCourse/Usability/when Expressions/Exercise 3/task.md

 <div class="hint">

 Iterate over the `String` and count the number of left parentheses that are unmatched after each step.
 At the end, this number should be 0.
-If the number is less than zero, the argument is unbalanced.
+If at some point the number is less than zero, the `String` is unbalanced.

 </div>